These mincemeat tarts are a British family recipe and make a great holiday treat!

 - In a large bowl, combine flour and sugar.
 Cut shortening into flour mixture using a pastry cutter.

-- Combine 4 tbsp of milk with 4 tbsp water in a small bowl.
+- Combine 4 tablespoon of milk with 4 tablespoon water in a small bowl.
 Pour a bit at a time into large bowl and mix with each addition.
 You may not need to use all the milk/water mixture.
 Stop adding when pastry comes together.
 Divide pastry dough into two; wrap and refrigerate for 1 hour or up to 1 day.

 - Preheat oven to 350F.
 Grease a tart pan and set aside.
 In a small bowl mix mincemeat and sherry together.
 Set aside.

 - Roll out dough onto a lightly floured work surface, about ⅛" thick.
 Cut out fourteen 3" circles and line in tart pan.
 Fill cavities of tarts with mincemeat.
 Roll out fourteen 2.5" circle "lids."
 Using the 2 tablespoon milk, brush the edges of each tart and lay lids on top, crimping around the edges to seal.
 Cut slits in the top of each tart to create steam vents.